cosminmarian53/Percentage-Calculator/README.md

 ## Contributing

 Contributions are welcome!
 If you'd like to enhance the Percentage Calculator, please fork this repository and submit a pull request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
-Contributions are welcome!
-If you'd like to enhance the Percentage Calculator, please fork this repository and submit a pull request.